darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 **Tips**

-- Test your test - it's easy to make mistake with the tree, correct answers and tasks
+- Test your test - it's easy to make mistakes with the tree, correct answers and tasks
 - Test two versions
   - Easier to interpret results
   - Tweaks to one version